dahico-dk/adonet-libV2.0/README.md

 ### Database Connection:

    Project pulls credential information for database connections from the config file of the .NET project in which it is integrated.
-If the user does not want to pull the information from the config file, the connection string settings are in the DataLayer/DB/DbConnection class.The Helper class in the DataLayer class library creates the connection string from the config file.
+If the user does not want to pull the information from the config file, the connection string settings are in the DataLayer/DB/DbConnection class.
+The Helper class in the DataLayer class library creates the connection string from the config file.
 The DbConnection class handles database connection and disconnection operations.

   ```
   public static readonly string connectionString = DB.Helper.connectionstring();//This method reads from config file